Just the Facts...

 If I want to sync my TypeIt4Me snippets with a Mac via iCloud, do I have to buy TypeIt4Me from the Mac App Store?

 For now, if you want full, 2-way automatic syncing of your snippets with the TypeIt4Me Mac app, yes.
-For the time being, Apple only permits apps sold through the Mac App Store to make use of iCloud syncing.
-Our “direct sale” version of TypeIt4Me offers iCloud Drive instead, which doesn’t sync with iOS devices.
+For a long time, Apple would only permit apps sold through the Mac App Store to make use of iCloud syncing.
+As a result, the currently available “direct sale” version of TypeIt4Me offers iCloud Drive instead, which doesn’t sync with iOS devices.
+We are working hard right now to make true iCloud sync possible with the forthcoming version 6.0 of the non-Mac App Store TypeIt4Me.

 How do I share snippets across my iPhone, iPad and Mac?